mjouaiti/neurospeech.github.io/_pages/index.md

 ---

-I am currently a Post-Doctoral fellow at SIRRL in University of Waterloo under the supervision of Professor Kerstin Dautenhahn.
+I am currently a Research Associate in the Biomechatronics lab at Imperial College London and UK Dementia Research Institute with Prof. Ravi Vaidyanathan.
+I am also the French coordinator for Native Scientist in London.
+I was previously a Post-Doctoral fellow at SIRRL in University of Waterloo under the supervision of Prof. Kerstin Dautenhahn.
 I got my PhD in Computer Science from the Université de Lorraine, Nancy, France.
 I am interested in Robotics and AI.
 My work focuses mainly on Human-Robot Interactions in Healthcare (Robot-Assisted Therapy, Assistive robotics)
 ---

-<p>For any enquiry, please contact <a href="mailto:mjouaiti@uwaterloo.ca">mjouaiti@uwaterloo.ca</a></p>
+<p>For any enquiry, please contact <a href="mailto:mjouaiti@ic.ac.uk">mjouaiti@ic.ac.uk</a></p>
+or <a href="mailto:melanie.jouaiti@nativescientist.com">melanie.jouaiti@nativescientist.com</a></p> if your query relates to Native Scientist.